timpending/comp-sci-curriculum/Unit-2/02-big-o-notation.md

 **EXERCISE**

-What is the runtime of the following two examples:
+What is the runtime of the following two examples (do some performance testing if you're unsure!):

 ```javascript